esmBot/esmBot/docs/runtimes.md

 ## Known Issues

-- You may experience crashes on startup involving native modules (e.g. better-sqlite3, the image natives) when running with Deno or Bun.
+- You may experience crashes on startup involving native modules (e.g. better-sqlite3, the media natives) when running with Deno or Bun.
 For Deno, try switching your Node.js version to 22 and running `pnpm rebuild`.
 For Bun, you should switch to Node.js 24 and then run the same command.